taherahmadi/SOS-VR-Victim-Detection-and-Pose-Estimation/README.md

 # SOS-VR-Victim-Detection-and-Pose-Estimation
-Victim detection and 3D pose estimation from 2D iamges for a rescue robot
 <h3>Victim Detection and 3D Pose Estimation from 2D Images for a Rescue Robot</h3>
 <div class="row">
 <div class="col-sm-6" style="">